AbigailDawson/knownative/README.md

 git push origin fix-button-bug
 ```

-11. Create a Pull Request (PR) against `develop`:
+7. Create a Pull Request (PR) against `develop`:

-* Go to your forked repository on GitHub (https://github.com/<your-username>/knownative).
+* Go to your forked repository on GitHub.
 * Click "Contribute" → "Open pull request."
 * Ensure you’re merging your branch into the original project’s `develop` branch (not `main`).
 * Add a clear title and description for your changes.
 * Click "Create pull request." 🎉

-12. **Wait for review!** – We will review your PR and may suggest improvements.
+We will review your PR and may suggest improvements.

 ## Core Contributors